projectcomet64/m64mm-docs/docs/index.rst

 Welcome to M64MM's documentation!
 =================================
 This documentation will be changing as features get added.
-For now, documentation only exists for M64MM2.x.
-Some of the documentation also applies to M64MM3.x, but will be added later.

 This documentation is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA 4.0) license.
 For more information, see `this link. <https://creativecommons.org/licenses/by-sa/4.0/>`_